 As one door closes...

-Oh absolutely, and the BBC training is amazing.
-They teach you everything from lenses to lighting to sound to editing - all the departments - even if you are just going to be an editor.
+Oh absolutely, and the BBC training was amazing.
+They taught you everything from lenses to lighting to sound to editing - all the departments - even if you are just going to be an editor.
 After that, I worked at BBC Films, doing everything from documentaries to drama to current affairs.
 That was my way of getting into the business.

 How did you move into directing music videos?

-While I was at the BBC, I started my own underground film studio with a group of friends and, one day, I saw these three girls called Dolly Mixture busking on the London underground.
-I thought they were great so I got a group together and we started filming them gigging in pubs and busking, and before I knew it, I’d shot lots of footage.
-I chopped together what I had and showed the London Arts Council, and they gave me a grant to turn it into a 30 minute music documentary.
+While I was at the BBC, I started my own underground film studio with a group of friends and, one day, I saw these three girls busking on the London underground.
+They were called Dolly Mixture and I thought they were great so I got a group together and we started filming them gigging in pubs and busking.
+Before I knew it, I’d shot lots of footage so I chopped together what I had and showed the London Arts Council, and they gave me a grant to turn it into a 30 minute music documentary.
 By sheer chance, when we were filming the girls, they met up with Captain Sensible from The Damned and he asked them to sing with him on a song called ‘Happy Talk’, which went to number one.
 So, in the year I filmed them, Dolly Mixture went from busking on the underground to appearing on Top of the Pops (laughs).
 It was like the perfect journey for my documentary.
 Out of that, Captain Sensible asked me to do some music videos for him and I slowly started getting noticed.
 I was still working on programmes for the BBC during the day and then I was editing my music videos and documentaries through the night, but it got so busy that I couldn’t do it all anymore so I resigned from the BBC and set up my own little company making music videos.

 Mel & Kim pictured on the set of their first video - 'Showing Out (Get Fresh At The Weekend' - in August 1986

 And, from there, you became involved with PWL?